n00bminion/n00bminion.github.io/index.md

 I also recently returned back to university to study statistics 🧑‍🎓

-This page is mainly about stuff I learned or is learning currently, like how to create this website...
+This page is mainly about stuff I learned or is learning currently, like how to create this website in Jekyll...